department-of-veterans-affairs/va-mobile-library/.github/ISSUE_TEMPLATE/epic-ticket.md

 - [ ] Document non-mvp analytic needs in Github
 - [ ] Update Analytics section of this epic
 - [ ] Determine if analytics can be tested by QA - if so coordinate with QA
-- [ ] Modify or create dashboard to account for this feature
-- [ ] Determine how long after production that analytics can be measured and reviewed
 - [ ] Other:

 </details>